RILAB/rilab.github.io/markdown/people.md

 **Paul Bilinski**

-* Paul is a 4th year student in [Plant Biology](http://biosci3.ucdavis.edu/gradGroups/pb/), working on the evolution of genome size and repeat sequences in *Zea* and *Tripsacum*
+* Paul is a 4th year student in [Plant Biology](http://biosci3.ucdavis.edu/gradGroups/pb/), working on the evolution of genome size and repeat sequences in *Zea* and *Tripsacum*.

 **Anna O'Brien**